AdobeDocs/developer-distribute/src/pages/guides/plugin_id.md

 ## Starting from the Adobe UXP Developer Tool (UDT)

-Build your plugin using UDT and once you are ready to publish click on ‘Share on marketplace’.
+Build your plugin using UDT, and once you are ready to publish click on ‘Share on marketplace’.
 From the Developer Distribution home page, create a new listing and simply copy the unique plugin ID generated.
 Replace the ID in your plugin package manifest with the copied plugin ID.

 ## Starting from Adobe Developer Distribution